Traders in Wall Street and NYSE React to BRICS Currency

 Also Read: BRICS Ready to Destroy US Dollar, Trump’s Worst Fear Realized

-The finfluencer revealed that Wall Street traders “laughed” at the prospects of a BRICS currency, calling it the least threatening.
+He revealed that Wall Street and NYSE traders “laughed” at the prospects of BRICS currency, calling it the least threatening.
 “They literally laughed at me,” when I asked them that question, explained Sohns in the video.
 “90% of the foreign exchange transactions involved the US dollar; it absolutely dominates,” the traders said.

-The financial influencer also answered questions about BRICS trying to back their upcoming currency with gold.
+Apart from Wall Street and NYSE, Sohns also answered questions about BRICS, trying to back their upcoming currency with gold.
 “Good luck backing your currency with gold,” he said.
-And added, “The US owns (gold) two times as much as all of the BRICS countries combined.”
+“The US owns (gold) two times as much as all of the BRICS countries combined.”